Public Comment Period on the National Flood Insurance Program’s Minimum Floodplain Management Standards

 This notice is to identify opportunities to adapt the program’s minimum floodplain management standards to help communities become safer, stronger, and more resilient.
 The notice also requests comments on how the National Flood Insurance Program could better promote the conservation of threatened and endangered species and their habitats consistent with the Endangered Species Act.

-FEMA is seeking input on ways the agency can:
+FEMA sought input on ways the agency can:

 1) improve the program’s minimum floodplain standards to better align with current understanding of flood risk and risk reduction approaches, and